MKhowaja/PrivateChat/README.md

 PrivateChat
 ===========

-A webapp that allows users to communicate in a private chat room with their friends.
+A webapp that allows a user to communicate in a private chat room with someone else.
 Built using node.js and socket.io.